Subscribe to updates

 Update from Children's Participation Team & Children in Care Council

 The Board received a comprehensive update on the work of the Children's Participation Team and the Children in Care Council (CICC).
 The team is now fully staffed with four participation officers.
-The second quarterly report of the CICC highlighted several key initiatives:
+The CICC's second quarterly report highlighted several key projects:

-• Staying Close Project: Collaboration with the Care Experienced Young People (CEYP) Service to identify peer mentors for younger individuals, with funding secured from the Department for Education (DfE).
+• Staying Close Project: Collaboration with the Care Experienced Young People (CEYP) Service to identify peer mentors with lived experience to support younger individuals.
+Two information sessions have been held, identifying four peer mentors, with funding secured from the Department for Education (DfE).

-• Work Experience Programme: A partnership with the CEYP and Croydon Housing Call Centre to develop an eight-week training programme for care-experienced young people, with the potential for full-time employment.
-This programme is set to launch in February 2025.
+• Work Experience Programme: A joint initiative with the CEYP Service and Croydon Housing Call Centre to offer an eight-week training programme with potential for full-time employment.
+The programme is under preparation, with interviews scheduled for January 2025 and a launch in February 2025, aiming to recruit up to eight young people.

-• Young Quality Assessor: The CICC is working with the Children's Integrated Commissioning Team to ensure the perspectives of 16–17-year-old young people are considered by providers of supported accommodation.
+• Young Quality Assessor: Collaboration with the Children's Integrated Commissioning Team to select a Young Quality Assessor who will ensure the perspectives of 16–17-year-old young people are considered by supported accommodation providers.

 Update on Protected Characteristic Working Group